more staff engagement time with Elders

 Radically re-thinking long-term care

 Elderhood is an opportunity for continued growth and development.
-In Green House homes, elders are deeply known as creative, resourceful and whole people, who deserve meaningful lives.
-Relationships are the cornerstone of this model, where an elders natural rhythms and preferences are honored.
+In Green House homes, Elders are deeply known as creative, resourceful, and whole people who deserve meaningful lives.
+Relationships are the cornerstone of this model, where the Elders' natural rhythms and preferences are honored.
 It is a place where quality of life and quality of care go hand in hand.

 Core values include: